1jour1vin

 Nose

-Complex and incredibly pure, with woody notes, ripe fruit (blackberry and blackcurrant), pepper and tobacco.
+Complex and incredibly pure with woody notes, ripe fruit (blackberries and blackcurrants), pepper, and tobacco.

 Mouth

-Straightforward and vibrant, the wine reveals power and balance, with ultra-fine tannins, a great character of noble spices and a very long, persistent finish.
+Straightforward and vibrant, the wine reveals itself to be both powerful and balanced, with ultra-fine tannins, a strong character of noble spices, and a very long and persistent finish.

 Serve